The Importance of Employee Advocacy with Privacy on the Rise

 You and your company can take advantage of that bond to create durable business connections and tackle business challenges, whether it be recruiting new talent, building up your employer brand, or socially marketing your product.

-So while advocacy may not deliver the same convenience or shear reach of targeted ads, it does provide the opportunity to build long-lasting relations with your audience, and therefore with your brand and its product or services.
+So while advocacy may not deliver the same convenience or sheer reach as targeted ads, it does provide the opportunity to build long-lasting relations with your audience, and, therefore with your brand and its product or services.
 Advocacy doesn't try to bypass privacy, it works within its boundaries and still manages to stimulate social sharing and enrich your marketing with a more authentic experience.

 A genuine experience, based on the roots and core of social media platforms.
 Something we can all agree we should go back to sooner rather than later.